NidheeshP28/Outpost2026/README.md

 ### Step 4: Final Mechanical Assembly
 1. Open the **Serial Monitor** at a baud rate of `9600` to verify your live outputs (`0 - 1023`).
-2. Once testing passes, slide the Arduino Nano and your wiring harness into the internal brackets inside the 3D-printed enclosure base.
+2. Once testing passes, slide the Arduino Nano and your wiring harness into the internal brackets inside the 3D-printed enclosure base (`image_fc0b85.png`).
 3. Align and bolt down the dual joysticks into the faceplate recess using small metric machine hardware, then snap and secure the outer case shells together.

 ---